elmerdotdev/web-dev-1-lab-2-bootstrap/README.md

 ## Instructions

 - Recreate the mockup provided in the `design` directory.
 Use the `index.html` file.
-- No custom CSS stylesheet, use only Bootstrap classes.
+- No custom CSS stylesheet or inline style, use only **Bootstrap classes**.
 - Once you are done, commit and push.

 ## Notes